Fishing Outlook & Conditions

 Orvis-Endorsed guides nearby

-There will be windy day this week on the Bay.
+Usually good this time of year.
 Please check the weather before scheduling your trip.Capt.
 Tom Hughes's Recommended Fly Patterns

 "Must-have" fly fishing patterns in descending order of importance: